 Dr. Lawrence J. Pace, Jr. began his thirty-one year ministry September 1, 1965.
 The church purchased the Ford Motor Company building which joined the church property.
 Renovations included the chapel, fellowship hall, kitchen, library, choir room, Sunday School and Church Training rooms.
 These facilities were dedicated June 21, 1970.
 In 1979, the sanctuary was renovated and enlarged.
 In 1985, the church celebrated its 75th anniversary with special programs and again a celebration was held in October of 1990 in observance of our 90th anniversary.
 Dr. Lawrence Pace, Jr. retired in September 1996.

-Eleven pastors have served the church:
+Twelve pastors and one interim minister have served the church:

 Rev. H. W. Bellamy (1910 - 1916)

 Rev. C. H. Frith (1935 - 1939)

 Rev. Dr. Lawrence J. Pace, Jr. (1965 - 1996)

 Rev. Dr. Steven W. Pollard (1998 - 2015)

 Rev. Michael Poole (2016 - 2017) Intentional Interim Minister